-Not every USB drive can be used with a Mac out of the box, you'll need to format the drive to compatible with the MacOS extended file system.
-If you want to ensure full Mac compatibility on your USB drive or flash disk, just read this article.
-And you will find two ways which will teach you how to format a USB drive on Mac, including Disk Utility and Terminal command.
-And if you lost your important data because of formatting, you can use a data recovery tool to recover data from a formatted USB drive on Mac.
+Not every USB drive can be used on Mac out of the box - you need to format the drive to make sure it's compatible with the MacOS extended file system.
+And here in this article, we'll offer you a full guide on how to format a USB Drive on Mac.
+Besides, in case you lose important data due to formatting, we have a professional data recovery tool to help you recover data from a formatted USB drive on Mac.

-The only way to be sure of the content you are formatting is to first remove the USB drive from Mac, know the title of other storage disks, insert the USB disk again and note the name of the disk.
-Now you are sure not to be formatting a wrong disk this way.
+To avoid formatting the wrong disk, firstly remove the USB drive from Mac, check the title of other storage disks, then insert the USB disk again and note the name of the disk.
 Next, drag the USB data to a safe location for backup/recovery measures before formatting it.
 Then you are set to get it done!

-This is the default file system for macOS 10.12 and earlier.
-It doesn't put a limit on the size of files you can save on the drive, and that's the greatest advantage.
-Windows-running computers can read the files formatted to OS X Extended (Journaled), but can't write to them.
-In other words, you can transfer files from Macs to PCs without any problem, but you won't be able to transfer files from PCs to Macs.
-If you need to transfer data between PCs and Macs, you should consider other options.
+Mac OS X Extended, aka HFS+, is the default file system before APFS for macOS 10.12 and earlier.
+It doesn't put a limit on the size of files you can save on the drive, which is the greatest advantage.
+Windows-running computers can read the files formatted to Mac OS X Extended but can't write to them.
+And this file system is necessary if you plan on using the drive for Time Machine backups.

-The biggest difference between OS X Extended (Journaled) and OS X Extended (Case-sensitive, Journaled) is the latter is case-sensitive to folder names.
-Therefore, if you do not have special needs, you can ignore this option.
+The biggest difference between Mac OS X Extended (Journaled) and Mac OS X Extended (Case-sensitive, Journaled) is the latter one is case-sensitive to folder names.
+For example, "file" is different from "File".
+Therefore, if you do not have special needs, just ignore this option.

 This is Disk Utility's name for FAT32 file system.
-It's compatible with Windows operating systems and macOS.
-A USB drive formatted this way can easily transfer data between PCs and Macs.
-However, a USB drive formatted to FAT32 doesn't support an individual file larger than 4GB.
+As the most widely compatible file system, it suits both Windows operating system and macOS.
+Therefore one can easily transfer data between PC and Mac using a USB drive formatted this way.
+However, a USB drive formatted to FAT32 doesn't support long file names and an individual file cannot be larger than 4GB.

-As earlier stated, you need to first back up your USB drive before formatting the drive as you may not be able to recover the contents again.
-Now, you can follow the steps highlighted below to get it successfully formatted.
+As earlier stated, you need to first back up your USB drive before formatting it as the formatting operation will wipe all the data.
+Now, you can follow the steps to get the USB successfully formatted.

-Step 1: Insert the USB to be formatted to a Mac computer.
+Step 1: Insert the USB waiting to be formatted to a Mac computer.

 Step 2: Navigate to Applications > Utilities, and click it twice to open it.